jonathanlewell/modernthaifood/site/content/shop/thai-cooking-class.md

 +++
-title= "Book a Thai Cooking Class" date= 2018-02-15 description= "Learn how to cook a full meal in Colchester, Essex with Oi Cheepchaiissara." draft= false featured_image= "/img/oi-cooking-1.jpg"
+title= "Thai Cooking Class"
+description = "Easily pay for your cooking class online with a debit or credit card." featured_image= "/img/oi-cooking-1.jpg" date = "2018-02-15" draft= false
 +++

 If you're serious about learning to cook Thai food, come to a cooking class in the lovely town of Colchester, Essex, UK.